This is a complete guide covering everything you need to know to set up and create your branded website.

 Think it over for a week or so.
 Make sure it aligns with your overall marketing strategy and if it aligns with your brand image.

-Overall, I’ve seen personal brands take three different routes when choosing their domain name and each has their pros and cons.
+Overall, I’ve seen personal brands take three different routes when choosing their domain name and each has its pros and cons.

 1. The first route is using their name + their niche.